Banarsidas Chaturvedi

-Banarsidas Chaturvedi (24 December 1892 – 2 May 1985) was a noted Hindi-language writer, journalist and recipient of Padma Bhushan awarded by Government of India in 1973.
+Banarsidas Chaturvedi (24 December 1892 – 2 May 1985) was a Hindi-language writer, journalist and recipient of Padma Bhushan awarded by Government of India in 1973.
 He was born on 24 December 1892 in Firozabad in the North-Western Provinces of British India and died on 2 May 1985.
+He was a literary bridge between nationalism, social reform, and the global Indian experience.
+As an active participant in India's cultural renaissance and political awakening, he forged strong relationships with leading intellectuals, reformers, and fellow writers of his time.
+These friendships and collaborations not only shaped his thought and prose but also left a lasting mark on Hindi literature and Indian public life.